meuleman/epilogos/README.md

 * A single script, `computeEpilogos.sh`, does all the processing.
 Before you run the script, you need to make the executable programs that the script calls.
-This is done by running `./Makefile` from this directory.
+This is done by running `make` from this directory.
 This will make 3 programs, and place them into a parallel directory named `bin`.
 * After you have made these programs, and before you run the script,